Dr Daniel Mehanna MBBS, BSc(Med), FRACS

 Minimally Invasive Haemorrhoid Surgery

-Newer methods such as HALRAR and selective stapled haemorrhoidecomy (see below) are newer techniques that are not only effective, can be performed as a day case ut mostly importantlly these procedures result in much less post operaive pain and discomfort.
+Newer methods such as the HALRAR technique are not only effective, can be performed as a day case but mostly importantlly these procedures result in much less post operaive pain and discomfort.

 HALRAR